phillyc/phillyc.github.io/README.md

 Push the changes to master.

-## Redesign
+|## Redesign
+|

-Things I want to redesign:
+|Things I want to redesign:
+|

-* Make the nav bar float down the page when scrolling.
+|* Make the nav bar float down the page when scrolling.
+|

-* Setup a dark-mode palette with selector switch.
+|* Setup a dark-mode palette with selector switch.
+|
+|### Design inspiration
+|
+|* [Ask HN: Favorite text heavy blogs that are a joy to read?](https://news.ycombinator.com/item?id=48466488) (100 points) — After ten years I'm working on a redesign of my personal tech blog.
+I want to look at some other blogs with good modern design.